Senryoku/SenBoy/README.md

 # SenBoy

 Work in progress GameBoy (Color) emulator.
-All Original Gameboy games I tested were fully functional, expect maybe for some graphical glitches.
-Gameboy Color support however is still in early stages, Link's Awakening DX for example runs decently, but there is a lot more to do.
+Original Gameboy compatibility is pretty good, however Gameboy Color support is still in early stages, Link's Awakening DX for example runs decently (being a DMG game with Color functionnalities), but there is a lot of debugging to do (probably timing related).
 It is buggy, ugly and absolutely not optimised.
 I am not aiming for performance anyway and it's therefore pretty slow.
 Also, it still lacks a proper GUI (Debugging infos all over the place).

 ## Screenshots